 - Lemongrass Spa – A direct sales company I have been involved in before they introduced essential oils to their customers, I have consulted for them and given presentations to the consultants to teach them about safety.
-Not the most affordable essential oils and blends, but they do have the eye for safety.
+Many have graduated from my UEOS Basics course and are EO Safety Advocates.
+Not the most affordable essential oils and blends due to the nature of the business, but they do have the eye for safety.
 You can find them here.

 - Mountain Rose Herbs – They have excellent customer service, and responded appropriately when their Peppermint was found to be “not in compliance” during our 3rd party testing.
 That being said, it is important to note that it failed due to their purchasing a lesser-quality Peppermint, as their usual stock was out, and they didn't want to hang the “out of stock” sign up.
 They do offer decent product information in their EO pages, HOWEVER their safety information needs an over-haul.
 Their Eucalyptus page mentions nothing of caution with kids under 10 (or any age), and they say to avoid while pregnant (huh?).
 Flip side, is the safety info on Fennel is pretty good, although no dilution recommendations are given.
 They are also not as affordable as some other brands.
 I'd like to see them remove some of the less safe essential oils.
 You can find them on their website.